pacs-course/pacs-examples/Examples/src/InPolygon/README.md

 I have made a large use of lambda expressions to enucleate the different steps necessary for the tests.

-**A note:** Look also at the code in src/PointInSimplex, where you have a specialization for simpleces of 2 and 3 dimensions.
+**A note:** Look also at the code in src/PointInSimplex, where you have a specialization for simplexes of 2 and 3 dimensions.

 # What do I learn here?